Optimal Spatial Anomaly Detection: Simulation studies

 Note that DCART first partitions the lattice into multiple non-overlapping rectangles and then merges partitions with similar mean values to form anomaly regions.
 This approach tends to perform poorly in settings with complex-shaped anomalies (e.g., our Settings 2 and 3), where a large number of partitions is required to achieve accurate estimation.
 Furthermore, DCART struggles to distinguish between anomalies with similar mean signal values, whereas DPLS-SAD is capable of accurately separating them.

-From Table \ref{tab:400_2500}, we can see that DCART only delivers reasonable results in Setting 1 under a few low SNR regimes.
+From Table \ref{tab:1225_10000}, we can see that DCART only delivers reasonable results in Setting 1 under a few low SNR regimes.
 It is uniformly outperformed by DPLS-SAD, especially under non-regular anomaly settings, where the DCART often fails to detect any anomalies.
 The results also reveal that DPLS-SAD becomes more accurate as the mean signal and overall area of anomalies increase, which matches with our theoretical results in Section \ref{sec:consistency}.

-Figure \ref{result_20_50.plot} visualises the frequency that each spatial grid point is identified as an anomaly point within 100 simulations.
-The results demonstrate that DPLS-SAD successfully detects anomaly regions even in challenging settings, including cases with complicated anomaly region shapes, and distinct regions sharing identical mean values.
+Figure \ref{result_35_100.plot} visualizes the frequency that each spatial point is identified as an anomaly point within 100 simulations.
+The results demonstrate that DPLS-SAD successfully detects anomaly regions even in challenging settings, including cases with complicated anomaly region shapes and distinct regions sharing identical mean values.